-- 1. The Republic of Serbia shall take all appropriate measures to rectify the breaches identified in Article 1 and ensure compliance with Energy Community law immediately.
-The Republic of Serbia shall report regularly to the Secretariat and the Permanent High Level Group about the measures taken. - 2.
+- 1. Bosnia and Herzegovina shall take all appropriate measures to rectify the breaches identified in Article 1 and ensure compliance with Energy Community law immediately.
+Bosnia and Herzegovina shall report regularly to the Secretariat and the Permanent High Level Group about the measures taken. - 2.
 If the breaches have not been rectified, the Secretariat is invited to initiate a procedure under Article 92 of the Treaty.